S-Osman4/Time-Tracker-Login-Page/README.md

 8. Host completed page on GitHub Pages or as a private gist
 9. Submit GitHub link when complete

+### Project Development Process
+Technology Used - This project was developed using HTML and CSS.

-## Submission
+### Submission
-Github pages live deployment : https://s-osman4.github.io/Time-Tracker-Login-Page/
+Github pages live deployment : [Click Here](https://s-osman4.github.io/Time-Tracker-Login-Page/)